w3c/wcag3/guidelines/groups/layout/structure/clear-structure-review.md

 [Title, role, or organization] asserts that:
 * Our organization has a process and policy for reviewing written content for clear structure before publication.
 The process includes confirming:
-    * all of the foundational requirements in the Structure guideline are met
+    * all of the core requirements in the Structure guideline are met
     * content sections are as concise as possible
     * icons are considered as possible ways to help users understand the content structure and identify key parts, and
     * authors consider when to turn sentences into lists to make the information easier to understand and remember